 Favoring the voice that tells us to do what is familiar is strong.
 The voice that suggests anything other than that is threatening.
 Despite the tendency to favor our “intuition”, there are times when being counter-intuitive is more likely to produce the outcome that we desire.
 Doing what doesn’t come naturally can be the very thing that can neutralize old patterns that no longer serve us.

 Go on “blame-fast”.
 Resist the temptation to focus on what the other person has done wrong.
 Take responsibility for your contribution to the breakdown, blaming neither yourself nor your partner.

 Move towards the pain, not away from it.
-The universal impulse is to withdraw from what is causing us pain, and to move towards what is pleasurable.
+The universal impulse is to withdraw from what is causing us pain and to move towards what is pleasurable.
 While some interactions can be painful, the willingness to feel the truth of our experience can provide us with the understanding we need to connect more authentically with our partner.
-More often than not, avoiding or denying our reality causes more suffering that facing it does.
+More often than not, avoiding or denying our reality causes more suffering than facing it does.